mgrgic1/-49900-Server-Backend/README.md

 `localhost:5000/userIncome/currentUser` - GET request to view ALL income for the current user

-`localhost:5000/userIncome/currentUser/currentMonth` - GET request to view current user's income in a given month
+`localhost:5000/userIncome/currentUser/currentMonth` - GET request to view current user's income in the current month

 `localhost:5000/userIncome/currentUser/getIncomeByMY/:month/:year` - GET request to view current user's income by a specific month and year